 Diabetic eye diseases can be diagnosed with a comprehensive eye exam to assess vision problems and to evaluate the structures of the eye.
 Special eyedrops are used to dilate the eye so the retina and the optic nerve head can be clearly seen and evaluated.
 Computer scanning technology is also used in optometry to obtain highly detailed images of the retina, which can be very useful in diagnosing retinopathy and macular edema.

-How Can an Optometrist Help Me Prevent or Manage these Diseases?
+How Can an Eye Care Professional Help Me Prevent or Manage these Diseases?

 Find Diabetic Eye Care in Columbia